tiny-css/tiny-css/CONTRIBUTING.md

 # Contributing

-When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.
+When contributing to this repository, please first discuss the change you wish to make via issue, or simply creating a issue based on that feature (use the **feature** tag to indicate its a feature request) with the owners of this repository before making a change.

 Please note we have a code of conduct, please follow it in all your interactions with the project.
 ## Code of Conduct